Bonus: Download the Record of Processing Activities (RoPA) Brochure

 Defining Data Processing Activities

-Data processing activities refer to any operation performed on personal data, including collecting, storing, using, sharing, and deleting data.
-The GDPR defines personal data as any information relating to an identified or identifiable individual, such as a name, address, email address, or IP address.
+Data processing activities encompass all actions taken with personal data, such as collecting, storing, utilizing, sharing, and deleting it.
+Under the GDPR, personal data is defined as any information that pertains to an identifiable individual, which can include details like a person’s name, address, email address, or IP address.
+This broad definition ensures comprehensive protection of personal information.

 - Consent: The individual has given clear consent for their data to be processed for a specific purpose.